Under the Pyramids lies a great mystery - one that still shapes Archaeological myth today.

 — HP Lovecraft, Under the Pyramids

 The following is the story of Under the Pyramids, summarized with emphasis on the points made about Ancient Egypt.
-There are quotes included with commentary from myself and my peer who has a Ph.D. in Archaeology, and who is referred to in the audio as “Seren.”
+There are quotes included with commentary from my peer and I, the former of whom has a Ph.D. in Archaeology, and who is referred to in the audio as “Seren.”

 The story goes as follows: